 - Designate personnel to be on-site at both the old and new buildings.

 - Rearrange furnishing with-in office as necessary.

 - Make list of damages or misplaced items.

 Next Working Day

 - Instruct mover to provide post-move crew for miscellaneous adjustment, removal of empty cartons or crates, and any requested changes in furniture placement.

 Our experts move offices every day, both big and small.
 Feel free to contact us at any time with questions or concerns you may have while you prepare to relocate your office.
 We will be glad to assist you.

 About Moving Masters

 With over three decades of commercial relocation and office moving experience, Moving Masters is a reputable moving company that executes safe, timely, and professional moves.
 Our extensive office and specialty moving experience has allowed us to perform numerous successful moves.
-We serve Maryland, Washington DC and Northern Virginia.
+We serve Maryland, DC, and Northern Virginia.